hombit/freddi/Readme.md

                                         value is 3e-13 g/(s*cm^2)

 Parameters of accreting neutron star:
-  --nsprop arg (=dummy)                 Neutron star geometry and radiation
+  --nsprop arg (=dummy)                 Neutron star properties name: defines
-                                        properties name and specifies default
-                                        values of --Rx, --Risco and --freqx
+                                        geometry (default values of --Rx,
+                                        --Risco, and --freqx) and
+                                        accretion->radiation efficiency of NS

                                         Values:
-                                          dummy: NS radiation efficiency is R_g
+                                          dummy: NS accretion->radiation
-                                        * (1 / R_x - 1 / 2R_in), default
+                                        efficiency is R_g * (1 / R_x - 1 /
-                                        --freqx is 0, default Rx is 1e6, default Risco is Kerr value
+                                        2R_in), default --freqx is 0, default
+                                        Rx is 1e6, default Risco is Kerr value
-                                          newt: NS radiation efficiency is a
+                                          newt: NS accretion->radiation
-                                        functions of NS frequency, that's why
+                                        efficiency is a function of NS
+                                        frequency, calculated in Newtonian
+                                        mechanics (see Lipunova+2021), that's
-                                        --freqx must be specified explicitly
+                                        why --freqx must be specified
+                                        explicitly
-                                          sibgatullin-sunyaev2000: NS radiation
+                                          sibgatullin-sunyaev2000: NS
+                                        accretion->radiation efficiency and
-                                        efficiency, and default values of Rx
-                                        and Risco are functions of NS
+                                        default values of Rx and Risco are functions of NS frequency, calculated
+                                        for a specific equation of state for a NS with weak magnetic field
+                                        (Sibgatullin & Sunyaev, 2000, Astronomy
-                                        frequency, that's why --freqx must be
+                                        Letters, 26, 699), that's why --freqx
-                                        specified explicitly
-  --freqx arg                           Accretor rotation frequency, Hz.
-This
+                                        must be specified explicitly --freqx arg                           Accretor rotation frequency, Hz.
+This parameter is not linked to --kerr,
+                                        which could be reconciled manually
-                                        parameter is not linked to --kerr,
+                                        (currently, --kerr is not needed for
-                                        agree them yourself
+                                        freddi-ns)
-  --Rx arg                              Accretor radius, cm --Bx arg                              Accretor polar magnetic induction, G --hotspotarea arg (=1)                ???
-Relative area of hot spot on the
+  --Rx arg                              Accretor radius, cm --Bx arg                              Accretor polar magnetic induction, G --hotspotarea arg (=1)                Total area of the region on the
+                                        accretor radiating beacuse of
-                                        accretor
+                                        accretion, normalized by the accretor
+                                        surface area
-  --epsilonAlfven arg (=1)              Factor in Alfven radius formula --inversebeta arg (=0)                ???
+  --epsilonAlfven arg (=1)              Magnetosphere radius in units of the
+                                        Alfven radius, which is defined as
+                                        (mu^4/G/M/sqrt(Mdot))^(1/7)
-  --Rdead arg (=0)                      Maximum inner radius of the disk that
+  --inversebeta arg (=0)                Not currently in use --Rdead arg (=0)                      Maximum inner radius of the disk that
-                                        can be obtained, it characterises
-                                        minimum torque in the dead disk, cm --fptype arg (=no-outflow)            ???
-Accretor Mdot fraction mode fp.
+                                        can be achieved, cm --fptype arg (=no-outflow)            Scenario to determine the fraction fp of accretied mass.
+The rest of the disk inner accretion rate is propelled away.

                                         Values:
-                                          no-outflow: all the matter passing
+                                          no-outflow: the matter reaching the
-                                        inner disk radius falling onto neutron
-                                        star, fp = 1
+                                        inner disk radius always falls onto NS, fp = 1
-                                          propeller: all the matter flows away
+                                          propeller: the matter always flows
-                                        from both disk and neutron star, fp = 0
+                                        away, fp = 0
-                                          corotation-block: like 'no-otflow'
+                                          corotation-block: like 'no-outflow'
-                                        when Alfven radius is smaller than
-                                        corotation radius, like 'propeller'
+                                        when the inner disk radius is smaller than the corotation radius, like
-                                        otherwise
+                                        'propeller' otherwise
+                                          geometrical: experimental.
-                                          geometrical: generalisation of
+                                        Generalization of 'corotation-block'
-                                        'corotation-block' for the case of not
+                                        for the case of misaligned NS magnetic axis.
+Requires --fp-geometrical-chi to
-                                        co-directional of disk rotation axis
-                                        and neutron star magnetic field axis.
-                                        Requires --fp-geometrical-chi to be
-                                        specified
+                                        be specified
-                                          eksi-kutlu2010: ???
+                                          eksi-kutlu2010: Under construction
+                                          romanova2018: fp is an analytical
+                                        function of the fastness, found from
+                                        MHD simulations by Romanova et al.
+                                        (2018, NewA, 62, 94): fp = 1 -
-                                          romanova2018: ???, requires
+                                        par1*fastness^par2.
+This requires
                                         --romanova2018-par1 and
-                                        --romanova2018-par2 to be specified --fp-geometrical-chi arg              angle between disk rotation axis and neutron star magnetic axis for
+                                        --romanova2018-par2 to be specified --fp-geometrical-chi arg              angle between the disk rotation axis and the NS magnetic axis, used for --fptype=geometrical, degrees --romanova2018-par1 arg               par1 value for --fptype=romanova2018
-                                        --fptype=geometrical, degrees
-  --romanova2018-par1 arg               ??? par1 value for --fptype=romanova201
-                                        8 and --kappattype=romanova2018
+                                        and --kappattype=romanova2018
-  --romanova2018-par2 arg               ??? par2 value for --fptype=romanova201
+  --romanova2018-par2 arg               par2 value for --fptype=romanova2018
-                                        8 and --kappattype=romanova2018
+                                        and --kappattype=romanova2018
-  --kappattype arg (=const)             kappa_t describes how strong is
+  --kappattype arg (=const)             kappa_t describes how strong is the
-                                        interaction between neutron star
+                                        interaction between the NS
+                                        magnitosphere and disk: total
-                                        magnitosphere and disk, magnetic torque
+                                        (accelerating) magnetic torque applied
-                                        is kappa_t(R) * mu^2 / R^3.
-This
+                                        to the disc is kappa_t(R) * mu^2 / R^3.
-                                        parameter describes type of radial
-                                        destribution of this parameter

                                         Values:
                                           const: doesn't depend on radius,
                                         kappa_t = value.
 Requires
                                         --kappat-const-value to be specified
-                                          corstep: kappa_t is 'in' inside
+                                          corstep: kappa_t can be different
-                                        corotation radius, and 'out' outside.
+                                        inside and outside the corotation
-                                        Requires --kappat-corstep-in and
+                                        radius.
+Requires --kappat-corstep-in
-                                        --kappat-corstep-out to be specified
+                                        and --kappat-corstep-out to be
-                                          romanova2018: similar to corstep
+                                        specified
+                                          romanova2018: experimental.
+Similar
-                                        option, but the outside value is
+                                        to corstep option, but the outside
-                                        reduced by the portion taken away by wind (see Table 2 of
+                                        value is reduced by the portion taken away by the outflow (see Table 2 of Romanova+2018, NewA, 62, 94).
-                                        Romanova+2018,NewA,62,94).
 Requires
                                         --kappat-romanova2018-in,
                                         --kappat-romanova2018-out
                                         --romanova2018-par1 and --romanova-par2